A HUMAN AND TECHNO ADVENTURE

 The hard work paid off as the new riders all reported back that the forks worked.
-Their bikes handled better, meaning they had improved comfort and a greater feeling of security.
+Their bikes handled better, meaning they had improved comfort and a greater feeling of safety.

 At the 2016 Roc d’Azur the stand was swamped, and for the first time the French media were also able to test these prototypes.

 Significant investment was necessary to complete production and invest in the launch and necessary staff.

 After 6 months of working on the fundraising, it was complete, mainly thanks to the investment fund FaDièse who believed wholeheartedly in the project.